Wisdom Teeth Removal

 Did You Know?

 As we age, our bones become more dense.
 Wisdom teeth removal is often easiest, with the shortest healing time, for patients in their teens.
-If you have a teen or you are older and have not yet had your wisdom teeth removed, come in for a wisdom teeth evaluation.
+If you have a teen or you are older and have not yet had your wisdom teeth removed, come in for an evaluation.

 Eating After Wisdom Teeth Removal